 With that being said, Beijing China should be part of every traveler’s bucket list!
 I hope you can learn a lot from this Beijing travel guide!

-Beijing Travel Guide: How to get there?
+How to get to Beijing?

 There are direct flights from Manila to Beijing.
 If you are a budget traveler (like me), you can fly with Cebu Pacific or Philippine Airlines.
 In my case, I scored a cheaper flight via Cebu Pacific during their seat sale.
 I purchased my flight ticket around Php 2400 ONLY!